 The word brit means “covenant.”
 (And the word hazon means “vision.”)

 The Brit Hazon is our opportunity to make a personal commitment to do better – to take a stand and take action and be part of the solution for a healthier and more sustainable world for all.

-1. Commit to a personal behavior change that lessens your impact on planet Earth
+1. Commit to a personal behavior change that lessens your negative impact on planet Earth

-2. Give of your time or money to an organization that supports environmental efforts
+2. Give of your time and/or money to an organization that supports environmental efforts

 3. Invite others to join you by sharing your commitment on social media, inviting your friends and family, or encouraging your Jewish institution to join the Hazon Seal of Sustainability.